datarootsio/databooks/docs/usage/overview.md

 certain values.
 This is where `databooks assert` comes in.
 We can use this command to ensure that the metadata is present and has the desired values.

-`databooks assert` is akin (and inspired by) to Python's `assert`.
+`databooks assert` is akin to (and inspired by) Python's [`assert`](https://docs.python.org/3/reference/simple_stmts.html#the-assert-statement).
 Therefore, the user must pass a path and a string with the expression to be evaluated for each notebook.

 ```bash
 databooks assert path/to/notebooks --expr "python expression to assert on notebooks"